difra100/Link_Prediction_with_PIGNN_IJCNN/README.md

 ```
 pip install -r requirements.txt
 ```

 ### To print the significance test results
 ```
 python significance_test.py
 ```
 Now the code to reproduce the experiments follows.
 Note that by changing the argument `readout_type` from hadamard to gradient, we obtain the performance improvement specified in the paper.

+### Download our data splits!
+Before trying to reproduce the experiments, you should populate the `data/` folder with the files downloaded at this [link](https://www.dropbox.com/scl/fi/b8g6pyyipldjfnwdjjmvw/link_pred_data.zip?rlkey=9jifqnti268dcnsuayelqq59u&st=hpxi88ye&dl=0).

 ## GRAFF hyperparameters for amazon_ratings